ShehabAldeenMo/STMicroelectronics-Tasks/Session 2/Task 1/README.md

 ![Screenshot from 2024-07-16 19-35-38](https://github.com/user-attachments/assets/8261a0c9-2b26-432a-b9f2-164fb13bc110)

-3. Get the size of .data and .text sections for the object files and the generated Executable by at least 2 commands (hint: search for "size" command), and take screenshots of the output of the commands you used to get these numbers from.
+**3. Get the size of .data and .text sections for the object files and the generated Executable by at least 2 commands (hint: search for "size" command), and take screenshots of the output of the commands you used to get these numbers from.**

 ```
 $ size file1.o